panpanpennyliu/ai_automation_testing/README.md

 - **log/**: Stores log information during the project operation.
 - **main.py**: The main program file of the project, responsible for calling the model for testing and outputting the results to the specified file.
 - **.env**: The config file to save API Key.
+- **requirements.txt**: Lists all the necessary Python libraries and their versions required for this project.
+This file ensures that when you set up the project on a new environment, you can easily install all the dependencies by running a single command like pip install -r requirements.txt.

 # Usage